 How to treble your marketing results

-If you want to squeeze as much as you can from your marketing investment, tracking and improving the efficiency of your marketing activity is essential to ensuring your marketing results improve… but you’ll also need a touch of magic, too!
+Do you want to squeeze as much as you can from your marketing investment?
+Tracking and improving the efficiency of your marketing activity is essential to ensuring your marketing results improve.
+But you’ll also need a touch of magic, too!

 Working with a team of highly motivated people will consistently outweigh credentials, organisation size or reputation.
 You can pay someone all the money in the world but if they don’t possess the right attitude it is unlikely to deliver results.

 People make decisions based on emotion; we are emotional beings.
-If driven by a cause, purpose, belief or principle, we are more likely to be wholeheartedly committed to the goal we’re working towards.
+If driven by a cause, purpose, belief or principle, we are more likely to wholeheartedly commit to the goal.
 Financial incentives alone are a blunt tool and don’t work in the long run.
-By ensuring the people you work with buy into what you’re trying to achieve, they will become emotionally invested and take on your business objectives as a personal cause of their own.
+Ensure the people you work with buy into what you’re trying to achieve.
+They’ll become emotionally invested and take on your business objectives as a personal cause of their own.

 Rather than focusing on things outside of your control, put your energy into improving the one thing you can control: your company atmosphere.
 Your leadership will set the tone for how your team performs.
 You need to create an environment where your employees are not in fear of their job.
 In doing so, you will create the perfect environment for them and your business to flourish.

-Secondly, celebrate success.
-Reward your team in a variety of ways for their successes – everything ranging from a simple ‘well done’ to an extra day of holiday a year will make them feel valued and their work appreciated.
+Secondly, celebrate success and reward your team in a variety of ways for their successes.
+Everything ranging from a simple ‘well done’ to an extra day of holiday a year will make them feel valued and their work appreciated.

 To treble your marketing results, you need to be clear about your company objectives and key performance indicators (KPIs).
 Start by making a matrix that encompasses your organisation’s or product’s current standing and expands into the future.
 Map your priorities and set them alongside yearly targets for the next three years.
-Then breakdown each priority by its key elements and assign a team member to ‘own’ each element.
-Next, identify each component that will contribute to the yearly target and comprise immediate actions that can be taken this month to work towards it.
+Then breakdown each priority by its key elements.
+You can assign a team member to ‘own’ each element.
+Next, identify each component that will contribute to the yearly target.
+Break these into immediate actions for the month ahead.
 Scrutinise these factors in a monthly meeting and it will soon become clear where more resources are needed.
 By setting out a clear plan of what you want to achieve and how it will be achieved on a month-by-month basis, improving efficiencies and generating a greater return on marketing investment will naturally follow.

 There’s an interesting conflict with Lean Six Sigma practices in a marketing context.
 Whilst we aim to drive efficiencies and minimise waste, marketing relies on creativity and creativity is born out of failure.
 Generating many ideas is the best way to have a good idea, but that results in a lot of waste.
 Most marketing fails – when was the last time you got a 100% response rate?
 However, you can implement management practices to improve efficiency and effectiveness by eliminating waste in repetitive actions not related to the creative process.
 The core principle is to reduce and eliminate non-value adding activities.

 Examine whether you are using automation to its full extent.
-Are there any processes that could be automated?
+Are there any processes you can automate?
 Cast your mind to the tedious tasks and explore an automated alternative.
 By automating these tasks, you will free up resources, drive efficiencies and eliminate human error.

 Working through the RACI model can also help.
 Ask yourself who is responsible, accountable, consulted and informed.
 If you can determine who these individuals are, your project is far more likely to proceed smoothly and succeed.
-Assigning a team member to each of these fields establishes clear lines of responsibility, transparency, eliminates duplication and enables specialists to focus solely on their area of expertise – all of which will help drive efficiency.
+Assigning a team member to each of these fields establishes clear lines of responsibility, transparency, and eliminates duplication.
+It also enables specialists to focus solely on their area of expertise – all of which will help drive efficiency.
 Even if the project doesn’t achieve the expected results, you’ll be able to recognise where things went wrong and how to improve next time.

-To perform at maximum efficiency, you must know what your ‘unfair advantage’ is; in other words, your unique selling point (USP).
+To perform at maximum efficiency, you must know what your ‘unfair advantage’ is.
+In other words, you need to know what your unique selling point (USP).
 This is why people would choose to do business with you.
 Defining this is pivotal to your company’s success.
-If this is made immediately obvious to customers and they see the defects in the offering of your competitors, it goes without saying that you will reap the benefits of increased business.
+If this is made immediately obvious to customers, they see the defects in the offering of your competitors.
+It goes without saying that you will reap the benefits of increased business.
 Your USP doesn’t have to be capable of outperforming everyone in your shared marketplace, it only has to resonate with your target audience.

 Once you have differentiated yourself, you need to choose how to communicate with your audience.
 Email, social media, direct marketing, phone calls – it can all feel like a bit of a minefield.
-Because consumers have access to so much at their fingertips, they demand immediate gratification and expect to communicate with your business without jumping through hoops.
+Because consumers have access to so much at their fingertips, they demand immediate gratification.
+They expect to communicate with your business without jumping through hoops.

-A product promotion could be conveyed via email or social media, whereas a product recall due to safety concerns may require a face-to-face meeting; regardless of how you choose to communicate, personalisation is of paramount importance.
-Addressing your customers by name and tailoring your approach to their spending behaviours will go a long way to securing sales and repeat custom, as well as strengthening how effective your marketing activity is.
+A product promotion could be conveyed via email or social media, whereas a product recall due to safety concerns may require a face-to-face meeting.
+Regardless of how you choose to communicate, personalisation is of paramount importance.
+Addressing your customers by name and tailoring your approach to their spending behaviours is key to increasing your marketing results.
+The right communication will go a long way to securing sales and repeat custom, as well as strengthening how effective your marketing activity is.